-10 FIRE EVACUATION DRILLS
+9 FIRE EVACUATION DRILLS

-- As appropriate to the premises involved, fire evacuation drills must be held at least every three months.
+- 9.1 As appropriate to the premises involved, fire evacuation drills must be held at least every three months.
+For Day School premises a minimum of 1 fire evacuation drill should be completed each term.
 For premises where all occupants can be easily evacuated without danger, a total evacuation must take place.
-Where this is not possible staff training on the simulated evacuation of the premises and service users should take place.
-Fire evacuation drills in premises with more than one exit must be undertaken on the basis that one of the alternative escape routes is blocked. - Fire evacuation drills should be completed at different times of the day and evening to ensure both day and night colleagues undertake at least two drills per year, resulting in four drills as a minimum per year.
-All Fire Drills and Evacuations must be recorded on H&SForm: 58B Fire Evacuation Record which will include details of who was present, an overview of the effectiveness of the drill and any actions to address shortcomings noted.
-Any actions noted as necessary should be signed off by the Responsible Person and completed within a reasonable timescale. - 10.3 Where an evacuation drill takes place and is deemed unsuccessful then further evacuation drills must take place, within a reasonable time, to ensure that a smooth evacuation can be undertaken in the event of an emergency. - Desk top exercises; when site completes a desk top exercise this does not count as one of the four required fire drills per year but should be documented on H&S Form: 58B. - 10.5 Sites will need to maintain local documentation to ensure colleagues have attended the required number of fire drills in line with individual regulatory requirements, and are responsible for increasing the number of fire drills if requested to by an individual regulator. - 10.6 Where it is inappropriate for service users to take part in an evacuation due to their condition (such as in Care Homes) colleagues should be used to create a realistic simulation of a fire situation.
+Where this is not possible colleague training on the simulated evacuation of the premises and children and young people should take place.
+Fire evacuation drills in premises with more than one exit must be undertaken on the basis that one of the alternative escape routes is blocked. - 9.2 Fire evacuation drills should be completed at different times of the day and evening to ensure both day and night colleagues undertake at least two drills per year, resulting in four drills as a minimum per year.
+All Fire Drills and Evacuations must be recorded on AH&S Form: 58B Fire Evacuation Record which will include details of who was present, an overview of the effectiveness of the drill and any actions to address shortcomings noted.
+Any actions noted as necessary should be signed off by the Responsible Person and completed within a reasonable timescale.
+It is also recommended that sites keep a register of those who have attended drills to provide to regulatory bodies. - 9.3 Where an evacuation drill takes place and is deemed unsuccessful then further evacuation drills must take place, within a reasonable time, to ensure that a smooth evacuation can be undertaken in the event of an emergency. - 9.3.1 False Alarms Where a false alarm activation has occurred, it must be documented on AH&S Form: 58B.
+All false alarm activations must be investigated to determine the cause and appropriate actions taken to prevent reoccurrence. - 9.4 Desk top exercises: when site completes a desk top exercise this does not count as one of the four required fire drills per year but should be documented on AH&S Form: 58B. - 9.5 Sites will need to maintain local documentation to ensure colleagues have attended the required number of fire drills in line with individual regulatory requirements and are responsible for increasing the number of fire drills if requested to by an individual regulator.